ErinMorelli/em-media-handler/docs/configuration/settings.rst

 enabled
 #######
 Enable or disable processing of the music media type by mediahandler.
+Please review the python package and application :doc:`requirements` before enabling.

 Values:
     - ``no`` (default)